gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Commands**:
 - [run-all](#run-all)

-The Token for authentication on the built-in Terragrunt Cache server.
+The Token for authentication on the Terragrunt Provider Cache server.
 By default, assigned automatically.
+Make sure to read [Provider Caching](https://terragrunt.gruntwork.io/docs/features/provider-caching/) for context.

 ### terragrunt-provider-cache-registry-names